 Read on to learn about just a few of the many community development volunteer opportunities available to you worldwide!

-International Volunteer HQ (IVHQ) partners with local NGOs in more than 150 locations worldwide to provide safe, high-quality, and affordable volunteer abroad placements to travelers of all backgrounds.
-IVHQ’s volunteer abroad placements start from just $180 per week, and are perfect for travelers who would like to volunteer for both short-term programs and longer-term stints.
-Since 2007, more than 58,000 volunteers have traveled with IVHQ.
+International Volunteer HQ (IVHQ) partners with local NGOs in more than 200 destinations worldwide to provide safe, high-quality, and affordable volunteer abroad placements to travelers of all backgrounds.
+IVHQ’s volunteer abroad placements start from just $180 per week and are perfect for travelers who would like to volunteer for both short-term programs and longer-term stints.
+Since 2007, more than 80,000 volunteers have traveled with IVHQ.